Precipitation

 In meteorology, precipitation is any product of the condensation of atmospheric water vapor that falls from clouds due to gravitational pull.
-The main forms of precipitation include drizzle, rain, sleet, snow, ice pellets, graupel and hail.
+The main forms of precipitation include drizzle, rain, rain and snow mixed ("sleet" in Commonwealth usage), snow, ice pellets, graupel and hail.
 Precipitation occurs when a portion of the atmosphere becomes saturated with water vapor (reaching 100% relative humidity), so that the water condenses and "precipitates" or falls.
-Thus, fog and mist are not precipitation but colloids, because the water vapor does not condense sufficiently to precipitate.
-Two processes, possibly acting together, can lead to air becoming saturated: cooling the air or adding water vapor to the air.
+Thus, fog and mist are not precipitation; their water vapor does not condense sufficiently to precipitate, so fog and mist do not fall.
+(Such a non-precipitating combination is a colloid.)
+Two processes, possibly acting together, can lead to air becoming saturated with water vapor: cooling the air or adding water vapor to the air.
 Precipitation forms as smaller droplets coalesce via collision with other rain drops or ice crystals within a cloud.
 Short, intense periods of rain in scattered locations are called showers.

-Moisture that is lifted or otherwise forced to rise over a layer of sub-freezing air at the surface may be condensed into clouds and rain.
+Moisture that is lifted or otherwise forced to rise over a layer of sub-freezing air at the surface may be condensed by the low temperature into clouds and rain.
 This process is typically active when freezing rain occurs.
-A stationary front is often present near the area of freezing rain and serves as the focus for forcing and rising air.
+A stationary front is often present near the area of freezing rain and serves as the focus for forcing moist air to rise.
 Provided there is necessary and sufficient atmospheric moisture content, the moisture within the rising air will condense into clouds, namely nimbostratus and cumulonimbus if significant precipitation is involved.
 Eventually, the cloud droplets will grow large enough to form raindrops and descend toward the Earth where they will freeze on contact with exposed objects.
 Where relatively warm water bodies are present, for example due to water evaporation from lakes, lake-effect snowfall becomes a concern downwind of the warm lakes within the cold cyclonic flow around the backside of extratropical cyclones.
 Lake-effect snowfall can be locally heavy.
 Thundersnow is possible within a cyclone's comma head and within lake effect precipitation bands.
 In mountainous areas, heavy precipitation is possible where upslope flow is maximized within windward sides of the terrain at elevation.
 On the leeward side of mountains, desert climates can exist due to the dry air caused by compressional heating.
 Most precipitation occurs within the tropics and is caused by convection.
-The movement of the monsoon trough, or intertropical convergence zone, brings rainy seasons to savannah regions.